preciofishbone/OmniaDocsG2/pages/page-types/working-with-sections-and-blocks/index.rst

 To hide a section for a device, do the following:

 1. Select the device.
-2. Click the pen for Visibility.
+2. Click the pen for "Visibility".
-3. Select Hide Section.
+3. Select "Hide Section".

 To add som padding for the section, for a specific device, do the following:

 1. Select the device.
-2. Click the pen for Section Padding.
+2. Click the pen for "Section padding".
 3. Set the padding.

 Delete a section